CPPM Procedure Chapter E: Special Types of Disbursements

 To simplify and help reduce the tracking and claiming of the exact interest amounts, interest charges will be reimbursed at a flat 1% of the travel cash advance.

-Employees should make every effort to minimize ATM fees by using Bank of Montreal ATMs and minimize interest on cash advances by repaying the advance as soon as possible.
+Employees should make every effort to minimize ATM fees by using BMO ATMs and minimize interest on cash advances by repaying the advance as soon as possible.

 h) Completing the Travel Expense Report